Kingwood, West Virginia

 Amanda Pitzer is executive director of Friends of the Cheat.
 She is a tenacious and dedicated educator and water advocate, having initiated many programs that earned her recognition in West Virginia.
 In her 10-year tenure at Friends of the Cheat, she has successfully constructed nine treatment projects to combat acid mine drainage, secured the preservation of 3,800 acres of the Cheat River Canyon, and established the Upper Cheat Water Trail with nine public access sites.

-Amanda is to be recognized as a River Hero at River Rally 2020 in San Antonio, Texas.
+Amanda was recognized as a River Hero at River Rally 2020 in San Antonio, Texas.

 Tell me about your role at Friends of the Cheat and what you’re focused on these days.

 Friends of the Cheat is 25 years old this year.
 We were formed largely in response to pollution from abandoned and active coal mine sites, so we’ve been focused mainly on acid mine drainage for the past 25 years.
 In 1995, the Cheat River made American Rivers’s “Most Endangered Rivers” list, and in the last 20 years we’ve really seen it bounce back.
 We now have fish from headwaters to mouth, we’re seeing top predators come back, maintaining a healthy pH, and the Cheat is getting ready to come off the official 303(d) listing for mining-related impairments!